Daisy vs. aster vs. chrysanthemum — what’s the difference?

 What about sterile cultivars?

 A few fellow plant enthusiasts have noted that there are sterile daisy cultivars available that do not produce viable seeds.
+(Here’s a quick cultivar overview.)
 However, as you can see from the National Park Service’s note above, even without seeds, non-native daisies can spread via rhizome fragments.

 Only asters have options native to North America

-All these three flowers are widely found in North American gardens, but only asters have species that have grown here for thousands of years—making them a native plant.
+Only asters have species that have grown in North America for thousands of years—making them a native plant.

 Native plants are beneficial for our gardens for lots of reasons, including:

-- Resilience.
-Native plants have thousands of years of knowledge hidden within their DNA to thrive in our climate, soil, and weather.
+• Resilience.
+Native plants have thousands of years of knowledge hidden within their DNA, which allows them to thrive in our climate, soil, and weather.

 Native asters are the host plants for many butterflies

 New England and New York Asters are host plants to Pearly Crescentspot, Crescentspot, and Silvery Crescentspot butterflies.
-Without native asters, these butterflies would not exist.
+Without their host plants, these butterflies would not exist.

 What is a host plant?